bixb922/crank-organ/doc-software/README.md

 * Standard type 0 and 1 MIDI files are supported.
 Program numbers to identify different instruments and the percussion channel (channel 10) can be defined for use.
 * Allows add lyrics
 * Unattended operation is possible too.
 After a definable number of seconds, the next tune starts automatically.
-* Barrel organ repeats: allows to the current MIDI file just like a barrel organ, repeating the current tune when ended.
+* Barrel organ repetitions: allows to the current MIDI file just like a barrel organ, repeating the current tune when ended.
 * Software or hardware registers (as in "register stop of a organ")
 * Crank turning speed sets MIDI playback speed (optional)
 * Crank turning starts MIDI playback (optional)